 In common with the rest of the UK, and indeed the planet, Worcestershire has suffered huge losses of natural habitats and species.
 The 2018-2027 Worcestershire Biodiversity Action Plan (BAP) identifies 17 habitats and 26 species, or species groups, which are of particular conservation priority in the county.
 The Worcestershire Biodiversity Partnership is an association of local government, statutory, voluntary and public bodies committed to working together to deliver the BAP.

-Each plan gives an overview of the current status of the habitat or species within the county, identifies particular threats to it and current areas of work or activity being undertaken by partner organisations.
-The plan then presents targets for maintenance, restoration, expansion or creation (as appropriate) for the conservation of that habitat or species, followed by a list of actions that the Biodiversity Partnership should take to achieve these targets.
-The revised BAP will be delivered through a partnership approach over the next ten years.
+Each individual Action Plan gives an overview of the current status of the habitat or species in Worcestershire, identifies threats to it and current areas of work or activity being undertaken by partners.
+The plan then presents aims and objectives for the conservation of that habitat or species over the ten-year lifespan of the BAP.